$0 Turkey → Germany Skilled Worker Guide — Quick-Start Checklist

 The 2026 Parent Reunification Pathway (§36 AufenthG)

 This is the most significant recent development for Turkish professionals and one of the primary reasons Germany has become more attractive compared to 2023 and earlier.
-As of the 2026 rules, skilled workers who entered Germany on or after March 1, 2024, can sponsor their parents and parents-in-law for residence permits.
+As of the 2026 rules, skilled workers whose qualifying employment residence permit was first issued on or after March 1, 2024, can sponsor their parents under §36 AufenthG.
+Parents-in-law qualify only where the spouse is permanently resident in Germany.

 Before this reform, bringing elderly Turkish parents to Germany was effectively impossible for most skilled workers.
 The previous rules were so restrictive (requiring that the parents have no other family to care for them in Turkey) that virtually no applications succeeded.